Now with CME and Self-Assessment credit toward Part 2 of the ABS MOC program — Starting at $395.00

-CME on Your Terms – The Osler Institute utilized state of the art equipment to record our Live March, 2017 comprehensive General Surgery Review Course and bring it to you!
-These audio files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection – your learning experience is almost like being at the live activity, but without travel costs and time away from your practice.
+CME on Your Terms – The Osler Institute utilized state of the art equipment to record our Live March 2017 comprehensive Surgery Review Course and bring it to you!
+These Video/Audio files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection, watch or listen to on your phone, computer – your learning experience is almost like being at the live activity, but without travel costs and time away from your practice.
+Included with each Online review is an electronic downloadable copy of the syllabus that corresponds to the Video/Audio lectures.

 - Release Date: March 12, 2017